Gading Marten: Personal life

 Marten graduated from Atmajaya University Jakarta in March 2005 with a bachelor's degree in management.
 On 10 April 2012, he met Gisella Anastasia, a singer, in a venue of one TV station.
-They married on 14 September 2013 at Tirta Luhur Church, Uluwatu, Bali, and having a daughter, Gempita Nora Marten, born on 16 January 2015.
+They married on 14 September 2013 at Tirta Luhur Church, Uluwatu, Bali, and had a daughter, Gempita Nora Marten, born on 16 January 2015.
 Marten and Gisella divorced on 23 January 2019.

 He is practicing Orthodox Christianity of the Eastern Orthodox Church with sacrament name Laurentios.